scottbedard/types/README.md

 ### `Split<Source, Delimeter>`

 Split `Source` by `Delimeter`.
 This type is the opposite of [`Join`](#joinparts-delimeter).
-Note that to split by multiple delimeters the second argument must be a `string[]`, as a union will create a [distributive conditional type](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html#distributive-conditional-types).
+Note that to split by multiple delimeters the second argument must be a `string[]`, as unions will create a [distributive conditional type](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html#distributive-conditional-types).

 ```ts
 import { Split } from '@bedard/types'